ContinuityControl/continuitycontrol.github.io/_posts/draft-demeter-vs-primitive-obsession.md

 Objects lend structure to our data.
 Too much structure is complicated, and too little is clumsy.
 If we find the right amout of structure, we

-Does this sound like [YAGNI](http://c2.com/cgi/wiki?YouArentGonnaNeedIt)?
-It shouldn't.
-YAGNI says: don't implement a feature until you need it.
-I'm not saying we should implement a feature we don't need yet, I'm saying let's organize the code in a way that lets us change it in the future.
-Let's not paint ourselves into a corner.